alb3rtuk/convoy/README.md

 ### Command Suites Sub-Commands

 Of course if one level of commands is good it is only logical that multiple levels of commands is even better.
-Luckily Escort supports infinitely nesting sub-commands so you can create command-line suites which are truly extensive.
+Luckily Convoy supports infinitely nesting sub-commands so you can create command-line suites which are truly extensive.
 Let's say you're writing a command-line utility for your framework, you've named your framework 'Rails' (cause surely that's not taken :P) and your utility is `rails`.
 You want your utility to be used for generating migrations as well as controllers, something like:

 ```
 rails generate migration